 Changes that will take effect starting of 1 April 2022

-On 1 April 2022, reforms to the parental benefit system will enter into force.
+On 1 April 2022, changes in the parental benefit system will enter into force.
 This will involve a number of changes designed to make life easier and smoother for families bringing up a new citizen of the world.
 These changes will affect families with a child born on or after 1 April 2022.